 Laugh it off

 Some have found humor to be an effective way to hush others.
 You might come back with something like, “Don’t worry.
-I don’t think I’ll have to room-in with her when she moves into the dorm at college!”
+I don’t think I’ll have to room with her when she moves into the dorm at college!”

 Avoid the issue